superbigtree/mossybellies/readme.md

+# mossy bellies
-# ludum dare #27
+a continuation of my ludum dare #27 game.
-> this game needs a name

-todo:
-- implement resources
-- implement points
-- write levels
-- allow game saves with localstorage